Cracked windows found on 20 floors of San Francisco tower

 The Salesforce East office building at 350 Mission Street was given 30 days to repair the damage, according to city records.

-On Thursday, DBI officials said there was another high rise with a window break; this one between the 11th and 12th floor of the Fox Plaza tower located at 1390 Market Street at around 1:30 p.m.

-Patrick Hannan with DBI said this makes the fifth high rise in the city to have a window break recently.
-Other addresses include; 50 California Street, 301 Mission Street (Millennium Tower), and 555 California earlier this month.
+Other addresses include; 50 California Street, 301 Mission Street (Millennium Tower), Mission and 14th Streets, and 555 California earlier this month.

 San Francisco window damage.
 (Photo: SF Dept. of Building Inspection 1390 Market, Fox Plaza, window between 11th and 12th floor)